SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Custom Keywords
 ^^^^^^^^^^^^^^^

 CumulusCI provides for acceptance testing a set of keywords unique to both Salesforce and CumulusCI, such as running other tasks, interacting with Salesforce applications, and calling Salesforce APIs.
-If you want to take a look at these keywords before diving into the examples featured here, see `Keywords.html <Keywords.html>`_.
+If you want to take a look at these keywords before diving into the examples here, see `Keywords.html <Keywords.html>`_.